rahidkhan28/Pincode_checker/README.md

-# Pincode Generator Created with Vanilla JavaScript
+# Pincode Generator Created with Vanilla JavaScript as a custom web component